Monday, 17 December 2018

 that lived in

-time and three
+that time and three that did not.

 They were

-and asbills.
+flamingos, penguins and asbills.

 Humans,

-not alive then.
+chickens and dogs were not alive then.

 According to